ploteo/FL_exp/note.md

 (1) Maji (2) hufanya (3) kiu (4) kuondoka.

 - Implement grammar corrections @TODO:
-  - Check "Your Choice" and the % sign in DG instructions
+  - Check "Your Choice" and "Continue" in FL_risk,  the % sign in DG instructions and "Choice #" in FL_trust

 ## 2) Tanzania (TZ)